kaihendry/dabase.com/content/blog/Slack-survival-tips.md

-Try [Slack's inbuilt Workflow Builder](https://slack.com/help/articles/4412723137683-Set-up-a-daily-stand-up-in-a-channel) for collecting updates from your collogues.
+Try [Slack's inbuilt Workflow Builder](https://slack.com/help/articles/4412723137683-Set-up-a-daily-stand-up-in-a-channel) for collecting updates from your colleagues.

 ## Use topics

-People tend to ignore Topics (maybe Slack will better highlight topics in future..), but it can help with team focus and announcements
+People tend to ignore Topics (maybe Slack will better highlight topics in future..), but it can help with team goals and announcements.

-## Bookmark BOOKMARK !
+## Bookmark BOOKMARK ! 🔖

 Searching is hard with Slack.
-Is you see a message that is remotely useful for your work, bookmark it!
+Is you see a message that is remotely useful for your work, **Add to saved items**!
 Thank me later.

 ## Limit amount of channels